cogniteev/ember-cli-file-saver/README.md

 Provides support to save binary file from an API for an Ember CLI application.

 Upon install it will:
- - add a bower dependency to [FileSaver](https://github.com/eligrey/FileSaver.js)
+ - add an NPM dependency to [FileSaver](https://github.com/eligrey/FileSaver.js)
  - add a transport layer for jQuery to handle arraybuffer and blob dataType.

 To make this new transport layer works nicely with `ember-data` it is necessary to make your adapter extend the